akaase/hw-06-tuples-dicts/README.md

-# Assignment: Python Data Structures - Tuples, Sets, and Dictionaries
+# Assignment: Python Data Structures - Tuples and Dictionaries

 In this homework, you're going to write code for some challenge problems.

 You'll practice these programming concepts we've covered in class:

+* Storing and accessing data in tuples
-* Using dictionaries to solve problems.
+* Storing and accessing data in dictionaries
-* Storing data in tuples and sets.
+* Storing and accessing data in combinations of containers

 ## Deliverables